St Ursula’s College is proud to be an accredited IB World School.

 The IB Diploma is an internationally-recognised qualification that provides Years 11 and 12 students a rigorous and comprehensive course of study, giving them a leading edge in a fast-changing world.
 The Diploma develops inquiring, knowledgeable and caring young people who are highly engaged learners, well-prepared for university study and attuned to how they can use their talents to make a difference in the world.
 The IB gives students distinct advantages by building their critical thinking skills and nurturing their curiosity and their ability to solve complex problems.

-Educators who teach IB subjects undertake professional development over and above the already stringent requirements for teacher accreditation in Sydney Catholic Schools.
-Students benefit from learning from teachers who are truly experts in their field.
+• Educators who teach IB subjects undertake professional development over and above the already stringent requirements for teacher accreditation in Sydney Catholic Schools.

 IB Diploma students undertake the six subjects listed below, three (or four) of these are taken at Higher Level and three (or two) at Standard Level: